bcgov/wps-research/data/bill/batch_fire_mapping_web/README.md

 Authentication is **required by default**.
 The server will refuse to start without passwords unless `--insecure_no_auth` is explicitly passed.
 When both an admin and user password are configured, the server enables a two-role system:

 - **Admin**: full access.
 Can approve or block other users' IP addresses via the admin dashboard (`/admin`).
 Can edit recommended settings.
-Can trigger batch mapping.
+Can trigger and cancel batch mapping.
+Can restore hidden fires.
 - **User**: fire mapping access.
 Must have their IP approved by an admin before they can see any content.

 New user IPs appear as "pending" on the admin dashboard.
 The admin approves or blocks them.
-Approved/blocked state persists across server restarts (stored in `access_control.yaml`).
+Approved, blocked, and pending IP state all persist across server restarts (stored in `access_control.yaml`).
 Sessions are cookie-based and persist across restarts (stored in `sessions.yaml`).

 Password rules:
 - `--admin_password` alone enables admin-only mode (no user role).